shopsys/shopsys/UPGRADE-14.0.md

 -   add Persoo Category feed and check your feeds ([#2926](https://github.com/shopsys/shopsys/pull/2926))
     -   we have renamed `shopsys.product_feed` tag to `shopsys.feed` to make it more generic so update it in your `services.yaml` if you have extended any of current feeds or implemented your own
     -   see #project-base-diff to update your project
--   move part of data loading logic from project-base into packages ([#2901](https://github.com/shopsys/shopsys/pull/2901))
-    -   `Shopsys\FrameworkBundle\Model\Product\Search\ProductElasticsearchRepository::extractHits` visibility has changed from `protected` to `public`
-    -   `Shopsys\FrameworkBundle\Model\Product\Search\ProductElasticsearchRepository::extractTotalCount` visibility has changed from `protected` to `public`
-    -   see #project-base-diff to update your project
 -   implemented generic product lists ([#2901](https://github.com/shopsys/shopsys/pull/2901))
-    -   the functionality replaces the original implementations of wishlists a product comparisons
+    -   the functionality replaces the original implementations of wishlists and product comparisons
     -   check `Shopsys\FrameworkBundle\Migrations\Version20231102161313`
         -   the migration handles data transfer from `wishlists`, `wishlist_items`, `comparisons`, and `compared_items` tables to the new `product_lists` and `product_list_items` tables
         -   if you had any custom changes in your wishlist/comparison implementations, you might want to skip the migration in `migrations_lock.yaml` file and handle the data transfer yourself
+    -   `Shopsys\FrameworkBundle\Model\Product\Search\ProductElasticsearchRepository::extractHits` visibility has changed from `protected` to `public`
+    -   `Shopsys\FrameworkBundle\Model\Product\Search\ProductElasticsearchRepository::extractTotalCount` visibility has changed from `protected` to `public`
     -   `Shopsys\FrontendApiBundle\Model\Mutation\Customer\User\CustomerUserMutation::__construct()` changed its interface:
     ```diff
         public function __construct(